backyardbiomech/qtiConverter/docs/installation.md

 # Installation

+## Pre-packaged app

+To download the pre-packaged app, go to the [Actions tab](https://github.com/backyardbiomech/qtiConverter/actions) at the top of the repository.
+Click on the most recent build, and scroll down to the bottom of the page.
+There you will find a link to download the app for your operating system.

+The app is a simple GUI that allows you to select the input file(s), and then run the conversion.
+It also will allow you to load an image and select an area for hotspot questions.
+It is a simple wrapper around the command line script, so it does the same thing.

+## Command line

 The converter is a python script that must be run from the command line.
-Executable apps are in the works.

 These instructions assume you have python installed.
 If you don't, I suggest you use miniconda to create a simply python environment.